09|2023

 Conclusion

-That is how you appropriately give a subcu injection.
+That is how you appropriately give a SQ injection.
 Typically after injections, you shouldn’t bruise or bleed.
 These things can happen on occasion, but it’s rare.
 You may have a little redness or irritation at the injection site, which is why we recommend rotating the site.
-If you have any questions or you would like to get involved in our Semaglutide membership program, you can reach us at (270) 629-6722.
+If you have any questions or you would like to get involved in our weight loss membership program, you can reach us at (270) 629-6722.

 We are on Facebook, Instagram and Tik Tok!
 Give us a follow!